Present Perfect for Experiences

 - Have you finished yet?

 Point 3: Use 'already' in affirmative statements.
 It can go before or after the verb.
-Also, the answer can use the past tense.
+The answer can also use the past tense.

 - Have you eaten yet?